Carreiroa/SandboxRepo/Readme.md

 @Author: A. Carreiro

-This is a git repo on WSL.
+This repo is a sandbox for all things git.